Below are some Frequently Asked Questions about Run The Farm:

 • Maximize the efforts of our volunteers toward race-related duties; and

-Proceeds after expenses are donated to Friends of Muscoot, Art in the Parks, the Trailside Museum at Pound Ridge Reservation, and other charities.
+A: Proceeds after expenses are donated to various not-for-profit organizations including Friends of Muscoot, Art in the Parks, Somers Volunteer Fire Department, the Trailside Museum at Pound Ridge Reservation, and other charities.

 Q: Why do you list Muscoot Farm as being in Somers and Katonah?
 Which one is it?